Mind & Mood

 Mindfulness Meditation for Migraine (American Migraine Foundation)

-Mindfulness series for Migraine & Headache Disorders (Miles for Migraine)
+Mindfulness series for Migraine and Headache Disorders (Miles for Migraine)

 Mindfulness and Migraine (National Headache Foundation)